This web page conforms to level A of the W3C's "Web Content Accessibility Guidelines 1.0" available at http://www.w3.org/TR/WCAG10/.

 The date of the inspection is listed by the name of the school and the health inspection score.
 The DeKalb County School Nutrition Health Inspection Benchmark is 95%.
 The grade and numerical score outlined by the DeKalb County Board of Health are as follows:

-Note: Second health inspection scores will be posted on the School Nutrition website upon completion of DeKalb County Board of Health inspection cycle.
-(May 2013)
+May 2013: Second health inspection scores will be posted on the School Nutrition website upon completion of DeKalb County Board of Health inspection cycle.

 In accordance with federal law and the United States Department of Agriculture (USDA) policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Adjudication, 1400 Independence Avenue SW, Washington, DC, 20250-9410 or call toll free 866.632.9992.
 Individuals who are hearing impaired or have speech disabilities may contact the USDA through the Federal Relay Service at 800.877.8339 or 800.845.6136 (Spanish).
 USDA is an equal opportunity provider and employer.